Reactive-Extensions/RxJS/readme.md

 This set of libraries include:

-- **rx.js** - Core library for ES5 compliant browsers and runtimes
+- **rx.js** - core library for ES5 compliant browsers and runtimes
-- **rx.compat.js** - Core library for ES5 compliant browsers and runtimes
+- **rx.compat.js** - core library for older non-ES5 compliant browsers.
 - **rx.aggregates.js** - aggregation event processing query operations
 - **rx.async.js** - async operationrs such as events, callbacks and promises
 - **rx.async.compat.js** - async operationrs such as events, callbacks and promises with support back to IE6